Medical Malpractice

 What Is the Statute of Limitations for Medical Malpractice in Kentucky?

 In Kentucky, the statute of limitations for medical malpractice is generally one year from the date of the occurrence of the injury, or from the date the injury was discovered or should have been discovered with reasonable diligence.
 Exceptions exist, and specific circumstances can either extend or shorten this period.
-Thus, timely consultation with a legal professional is critical to protect your rights and ensure proper legal proceedings.
+Thus, timely consultation with a medical malpractice lawyer in Louisville is critical.

 What Types of Damages Can I Recover in a Medical Malpractice Case?